 What does a primal diet dinner look like?

-1. Contains animal protein
+1. A primal diet meal contains animal protein

 If you and your wife love red meat, buy grass-fed, organic steaks or lamb chops.
 Season them with salt, pepper, and herbs, and broil on both sides to desired doneness.
 If you prefer kabobs, try broiled olive-oil-and-herb-marinated steak or lamb kabobs on skewers.